 What is the qualification?

 The GCSE separate science course leads to three separate GCSEs in biology, chemistry and physics.
-To study the separate sciences students must be on track to achieve a minimum grade 6 in GCSE science, mathematics and English.
+If you are interested in studying the separate sciences you must speak to your subject teacher who will discuss the most appropriate option for you.

 What will students be doing on the course?
 How will it be structured?